-There are many issues that pass beyond the borders of an individual community, which require a broader level of consideration.
-Recognizing this, state statute enables Regional Planning as a way to acknowledge the need for planning and implementation beyond the municipal level.
-The Regional Plan is, by law, required to uphold Vermont's state planning goals (V.S.A.
-Title 24, Chapter 117, §4302).
-Through this plan, those goals are implemented on a regional level.
+There are many issues that pass beyond the borders of an individual community and that require a broader level of consideration.
+Recognizing this, state statute enables regional planning as a way to acknowledge the need for planning and implementation beyond the municipal level.
+The Regional Plan is, by law, required to uphold Vermont's state planning goals (VSA Title 24, Chapter 117, §4302).
+Through this Plan, those goals are implemented on a regional level.

-While the Regional Plan does not have the same regulatory effect as municipal land use regulations, the policies and recommendations within this Plan do guide decision making at the state, regional and local level.
+While the Regional Plan does not have the same regulatory effect as municipal land use regulations, the policies and recommendations within this Plan do guide decision making at the state, regional, and local level.
 Under Act 250, the Regional Plan has a regulatory effect.